“I have to pick my way along a lonely path, no tradition, no ritual to guide me, and nothing to hinder me, either.”

 — Georges Bataille

-So i have been known to curse when the Hermit turns up in a Tarot spread.
+So I have been known to curse when the Hermit turns up in a Tarot spread.
 He can seem so gloomy, so Saturnine and well, the antithesis of Sex & Shopping.
-When the Hermit arrives you’re not really getting laid or getting paid in the near future, the emphasis is on wisdom.
-It’s the style of sagacity that you seek and score solo, zero applause or wowing out at your genius.
+When the Hermit arrives, you’re not getting laid or getting paid soon; the emphasis is on wisdom.
+It’s the style of sagacity that you seek and score solo, zero applause, or wowing out at your genius.
 But why are we so resistant?

-The Hermit next to the Three of Cups hints at a retreat but with simpatico folk.
+When next to the Three of Cups, it hints at a retreat but with simpatico folk.
 The Hermit alongside the Emperor or Empress says Next Level and that you need some solo scheming time.
 It’s bizarre how brilliantly the Tarot can match the astrology of the moment.
-Or really, not bizarre at all, just synchronicity.
+Or, not bizarre at all, just synchronicity.

-Archetype-wise, the Hermit is not so carefree and instinctual as the Fool but it’s a similar vibe – do it your way and surrender the need for societal validation for now.
-To associate the card with age (gray beard) exile and infirmity (the staff) is natural but seeing only the surface.
-The staff is a magic wand, the gray cloak and beard disguise a warrior and that light is the Star, source of occult wisdom and divine guidance.
+Archetype-wise, the Hermit is not so carefree and instinctual as the Fool, but it’s a similar vibe – do it your way and surrender the need for societal validation for now.
+To associate the card with age (gray beard) exile and infirmity (the staff) are natural but seeing only the surface.
+The staff is a magic wand, the gray cloak, and beard disguise a warrior and that light is the Star, source of occult wisdom and divine guidance.

-But you don’t get any of these good things by asking around or via conventional metrics.
-The Hermit also brings to mind those multiple fairy and folk tales where a god or a goddess visits your house disguised as an outcast or a tramp seeking alms.
+But you don’t get any of these good things by asking around or via standard metrics.
+The Hermit also brings to mind those many fairy tales where a god or a goddess visits your house disguised as an outcast or a tramp seeking alms.
 J.R.R.
 Tolkien seems in part to have based his Gandalf character on the Hermit, with the Hobbit Bilbo cast aptly in the role of the Fool.

 All that is gold does not glitter,

 The old that is strong does not wither,